So, do you really need a Sales Process Audit?

 And that’s where you often need an unbiased and independent view of what is really happening in the sales function

-Take a look at the Morton Kyle The Sales Insight for more details
+Take a look at the Morton Kyle The Sales Analysis for more details

 Just hit the link above for full details.